 Cuban airliner with 113 on board crashes after takeoff from Havana

-The Boeing 737 operated by Cubana de Aviacion crashed in a field near the airport, and a column of acrid smoke was seen rising over the crash site, an AFP journalist at the scene said.
+The Boeing 737 operated by Cubana de Aviacion crashed into a field close to a wooded area near Havana's Jose Marti airport, sending a thick column of acrid smoke into the air, an AFP journalist at the scene said.
+The plane was almost completely destroyed in the crash and subsequent fire.

+Firefighters, some still hosing down the burnt fuselage, and rescue workers combed through the wreckage, but there seemed little chance of finding survivors.

+What appeared to be one of the wings of the plane was wedged among scorched tree trunks, but the main fuselage appeared to have been entirely destroyed.

 Cuba's President Miguel Diaz-Canel, who went to visit the scene, said there was a “high number” of casualties.

 “There has been an unfortunate aviation accident.
-The news is not very promising, it seems that there is a high number of victims,” Diaz-Canel was quoted as saying shortly after visiting the scene.
+The news is not very promising, it seems that there is a high number of victims,” Diaz-Canel was quoted as saying after his visit.

 Diaz-Canel said nine crew members were believed to have been on board, in addition to the passengers.